 - Use shade-loving silver plants to brighten dark areas.

 - Sun-loving silver plants can be placed to great effect in front of dark-leaved evergreens.

 - Silver plants work well with any other color of foliage or flower.
 Silver intensifies the energy and excitement of hot colors like red and orange.
 It blends with the calm of cool colors like blue and purple.

-- Since silver works well with hot and cool colors alike, silver plants are a great choice for transitional areas (the spaces between garden beds or sections) and for a unifying repetition throughout a garden.
+- Since silver works well with hot and cool colors alike, silver plants are a great choice for transitional areas—the spaces between garden beds or sections—and planted as unifying repetition throughout a garden.